Matrix Infinitely Divisible Series: Tail Inequalities and Their Applications: Preliminaries on Infinitely Divisible Distributions

-\begin{theorem}[L\'{e}vy-Khintchine Theorem] A real-valued random variable $\xi$ is i.d. if and only if there exists a triplet $(b,\sigma^2,\nu)$ such that for any $\theta\in\mathbb{R}$, the characteristic exponent $\phi(\theta)$ is of the form
+\begin{theorem}[L\'{e}vy-Khintchine Theorem] A real-valued random variable $\xi$ is i.d. if and only if there exists a triplet $(b,\sigma^2,\nu)$ such that for any $\theta\in\mathbb{R}$, the characteristic function of $\xi$ is of the form